-5.4.5.1 Reporting of Reserves
+5.4.5.1 Reporting of Balancing Services

+The BSP shall place bids in the Balancing Markets operated by the TSO.
+The TSO will report the services provided by the BSP to eSett.
 The TSO reports the activated reserves per RO and balancing sub service, volumes and amounts.
 Energinet reports also the contracted reserve volumes and amounts per balancing sub service.
 Reporting is carried out the day after delivery and there are national differences regarding balancing service sub types which will be applied. eSett aggregates the reported activated reserves to imbalance adjustments.